prettier/prettier-eslint/README.md

 `prettier-eslint` will propagate errors when either `prettier` or `eslint` fails for one reason or another.
 In addition to propagating the errors, it will also log a specific message indicating what it was doing at the time of the failure.

+## Technical details

+> Code ➡️ prettier ➡️ eslint --fix ➡️ Formatted Code ✨

+### inferring prettierOptions via eslintConfig

+The `eslintConfig` and `prettierOptions` can each be provided as an argument.
+If the `eslintConfig` is not provided, then `prettier-eslint` will look for them based on the `fileName` (if no `fileName` is provided then it uses `process.cwd()`).
+Once `prettier-eslint` has found the `eslintConfig`, the `prettierOptions` are inferred from the `eslintConfig`.
+If some of the `prettierOptions` have already been provided, then `prettier-eslint` will only infer the remaining options.
+This inference happens in `src/utils.js`.

+**An important thing to note** about this inference is that it may not support your specific eslint config.
+So you'll want to check `src/utils.js` to see how the inference is done for each option (what rule(s) are referenced, etc.) and [make a pull request][prs] if your configuration is supported.

 ## Inspiration

 - [`prettier`][prettier]